 Individual commuting to and from work is preferable; however, when using transportation that is public or provided by a third party, you should practice social distancing.

-- Wear a face covering at all times while using public transportation service.
+- Wear a face mask at all times while using public transportation service.

 - Allow appropriate space from other passengers — every other seat, every other row (six feet of separation is recommended).